dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 - Symptom: `doctor` reports `executable_bundled: false`, or start cannot find a packaged or cached executable.
-- Fix: after #250, pre-seed the verified runtime cache or allow first-run provisioning.
-Until then, pass `--executable /path/to/temporal` or install an offline/private bundled artifact for development and operator tests.
+- Fix: pre-seed the verified runtime cache, allow first-run provisioning, pass `--executable /path/to/temporal`, or install an offline/private bundled artifact for development and operator tests.

 Sidecar unavailable: